Skip to content

 What Happens During Discovery?

-The discovery phase is where projects are won or lost.
+Discovery is where projects are won or lost.
+Full stop.
 47% of IT leaders cite technical debt as a major driver of overspending (IDC, 2024).
 Discovery is where you find that debt before it derails the build.

 Architecture decisions.
 Composable Storefront or custom frontend?
 How many environments?
 What CI/CD pipeline?
-These choices are hard to change later.
+These choices are hard to reverse later.
+Get them right upfront.

 Data assessment.
 Profile your product catalogue, customer records, order history, and content.
-Identify quality issues before they become migration blockers.
+Spot quality issues before they become migration blockers.
+I’ve seen projects lose 3 weeks because nobody checked the product data until sprint 4.

 Integration mapping.
-Document every inbound and outbound connection — ERP, PIM, CRM, payment, shipping, tax, analytics.
-For each: protocol, data format, frequency, error handling.
+Document every inbound and outbound connection: ERP, PIM, CRM, payment, shipping, tax, analytics.
+For each one: protocol, data format, frequency, error handling.

 Team structure and governance.
 Who owns what?
 How do decisions get made?
 Weekly demos or monthly reviews?
-Get this right upfront.
+Nail this down upfront.
+Projects with unclear governance drag.

 How Should the Build Phase Work?

-Agile projects succeed 42% of the time compared to just 13% for waterfall (Standish Group, 2020).
-Commerce Cloud implementations should follow iterative delivery — 2–4 week sprints, each producing a working increment.
+Agile projects succeed 42% of the time compared to 13% for waterfall (Standish Group, 2020).
+Commerce Cloud implementations should follow iterative delivery: 2–4 week sprints, each producing a working increment.

 Sprint 2–3: Storefront and checkout.
 Deploy Composable Storefront with your product data.
 Build the checkout flow, cart logic, and account management.
-Each sprint delivers a demo-able increment.
+Each sprint delivers something stakeholders can actually touch and give feedback on.

 Sprint 4+: Business logic and edge cases.
 Complex pricing (customer-specific, volume-based), multi-warehouse inventory, B2B features (approval workflows, purchase limits, buyer hierarchies).

-The key discipline: every sprint ends with a working system that stakeholders can test.
+The discipline that matters: every sprint ends with a working system stakeholders can test.
 No “we’ll show you something in month 4.”
+By then it’s too late to course-correct.

 Modern data centre representing SAP Commerce Cloud managed infrastructure